Friday Night Videos: Format change

 In January 1994, after years of falling ratings and seemingly becoming more and more insignificant in the wake of the cable television boom that allowed more households to have access to MTV, the show was retooled in an attempt to stay relevant.

 Beginning with the January 14 broadcast, production of the show moved to NBC Studios in Burbank from New York and the name was shortened to Friday Night.
 Additionally, it became less of a music video show and more of a general entertainment and variety program, featuring celebrity interviews, stand-up comedy, movie reviews, live performances, viewer polls, and comedy sketches.
 Subsequently, the show now only made room to air approximately two music videos per episode.
 The new format also brought two new hosts: comedians Henry Cho and Rita Sever.
-Brian Copeland delivered humorous commentary on the news of the week in his segment, "The World According To Copeland".
+Brian Copeland delivered humorous commentary on the news of the week in his segment, "The World According to Copeland".
 In 1996, Sever took over as sole host.
 The old Video Vote segment, meanwhile, was brought back and renamed "Friday Night Jukebox."

-For the host segments after 1998, Sever would be seated or standing in front of the giant videoscreen on the right side of The Tonight Show with Jay Leno set, near the guest's entrance.
+For the host segments after 1998, Sever would be seated or standing in front of the projection videoscreen on stage left of The Tonight Show with Jay Leno set, near the guest's entrance.

 The twilight years

 In 2000, despite having its highest ratings in years, the show was once again reformatted by NBC for budgetary reasons, occasioned in part by a minor economic recession at the time.
 Under that title, Friday Night's last telecast was December 29, after a seven-year run under that moniker.
 On January 5, 2001, the show returned under the name Late Friday.
 Discontinuing the music and feature segments entirely, the show now solely revolved around stand-up comedians performing their stage routines.
 Late Friday continued to air until Last Call with Carson Daly was expanded to five nights a week in May 2002; that show had just begun in January of that year as a Monday-Thursday (Tuesday-Friday mornings) strip at 1:30 a.m.
 Eastern.
 NBC opted not to relocate Late Friday and dropped the program after a 19-year run, the last 16 months or so under its final format.
-The cancellation marked the end of 29 years of NBC scheduling a weekly Friday late-night music or comedy/variety show; since then, the former Friday Night timeslot was later filled with A Little Late with Lilly Singh after Last Call ended in 2019; A Little Late ran until June 2021, at which time NBC gave back the former timeslot back to its affiliates.
+The cancellation marked the end of 29 years of NBC scheduling a weekly Friday late-night music or comedy/variety show; since then, the former Friday Night timeslot was later filled with A Little Late with Lilly Singh after Last Call ended in 2019; A Little Late ran until June 2021, at which time NBC gave the former timeslot back to its affiliates.